CLAD: Constrained Latent Action Diffusion for Vision-Language Procedure Planning

-To evaluate our method, we used three popular instructional video benchmark datasets: CrossTask \cite{zhukov2019cross}, Coin \cite{tang2019coin}, and NIV \cite{alayrac2016unsupervised}.
-The CrossTask dataset comprises 2,750 videos, 18 tasks, and 105 action classes.
-The number of actions in a video is 7.6 on average.
-The Coin dataset is much larger; it has 11,827 videos with 3.6 actions per video on average.
-The number of task and action classes is 180 and 778, respectively.
-The NIV dataset has the least number of videos, tasks, and action classes.
-On average, the dataset contains 150 videos, five tasks, 18 action classes, and 9.5 actions per video.
+We evaluate \method on CrossTask \cite{zhukov2019cross}, Coin \cite{tang2019coin}, and NIV \cite{alayrac2016unsupervised}.
+All datasets have language descriptions of actions either in the form of a verb plus a noun or short phrases.
+Action labels of $a_i$ are in the form of categorical labels.
 Using a sliding window, we extract action sequences with the time horizon $T$.
 For an extracted action sequence $[a_i, ... , a_{i+T-1}]$, each action has a corresponding video clip.
-We explored two settings for extracting the video clip features for the start visual observation $o_s$ and the goal visual observation $o_g$.
+There are two settings for extracting the video features for $o_s$ and $o_g$.
 We refer to them as the PDPP \cite{wang2023pdpp} and the KEPP setting \cite{nagasinghe2024not}.
 In both cases, the features were extracted by using a model \cite{miech2020end}, pre-trained on the HowTo100M dataset \cite{miech2019howto100m}.
 In the PDPP setting, the start observation of an action sequence begins at the time of the first action and ends at three seconds after the first action.
 The goal observation of an action sequence begins two seconds before the last action and ends one second after the last action.
 In the KEPP setting, the start observation of an action sequence begins one second before the first action and ends two seconds after the first action.
 The goal observation of an action sequence begins one second before the last action and ends two seconds after the last action.
-We show the results of both settings in \autoref{sec:results}.
-We randomly use 70\% of the data for training and 30\% for testing.
+We use KEPP setting in our experiments.